NisargGB/Flipbook-Compiler/README.md

         end_top_offset - Ending Vertical distance between top left corner of object image and upper edge of frame
         end_right_offset - Ending Horizontal distance between top left corner of object image and left edge of frame

     **Note**: This command will not affect any existing or future object.
 It rather brings in the object, moves it and then removes it from subsequent frames.
-To make it presist, user has to use the 'show' command after the move period.
+To preserve the objct after motion, user has to use the 'show' command after the move period.

 ## Compiler specifications